MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

   fmap :: (a -> b) -> f a -> f b    -- maps A->B to F(A) -> F(B) as well as A to F(A)
 ```

-There is also identity for functions and they must be homomorphic that, of course, apply for functors in Haskell:
+There is also the identity law for functions and they must be homomorphic that, of course, apply for functors in Haskell:

 ```haskell
 fmap id == id